 However, a growing number of full fibre providers deliver their internet services via their own network, so there's no phone line required for these services.
 These aren't as widely available as part-fibre connections yet, so use our broadband postcode checker to see if you can access it where you are.

 The main disadvantage of broadband without a landline is not having a reliable phone option available should you need it.

-While many people have chosen to cut the cord to their landline and rely on a mobile phone only, this could leave them without a way to communicate if there are network problems, or in the event of a prolonged power cut that leaves them unable to charge their device.
+While many people have chosen to cut the cord to their landline and rely on their mobiles, this could leave them without a way to communicate if there are network problems, or in the event of a prolonged power cut that leaves them unable to charge their device.

 Yes.
-Virgin's fibre deals are all available without a landline, and full fibre providers can deliver ultrafast speeds of up to 1Gbps without the need for a phone connection.
+Virgin's fibre deals are all available without a landline, and full fibre providers can deliver speeds of up to 1Gbps without the need for a phone connection.
 If these services are available in your area, you can enjoy fast fibre broadband deals without a phone line.

 While broadband only deals will be the better option for many people who do not have an interest in phone or TV services, if you do want to add these options to your home, it may often be cheaper to opt for a bundled package, such as broadband & home phone deal, even if you only use these services occasionally.

-For instance, while many broadband only providers offer pay as you go phone services, a bundle that comes with calls included may work out cheaper depending on how often you actually use them.
+For instance, while many broadband only providers offer pay-as-you-go phone services, a bundle that comes with calls included may work out cheaper depending on how often you actually use them.

 Meanwhile, adding pay TV channels to a bundle will often be less costly than getting them separately, as many pay TV providers offer better deals for those who take broadband and phone services from them as well.

 Therefore, if you are considering getting some type of TV & broadband deal, be sure to compare broadband, phone and TV deals to make sure you're getting the best package for your needs.